 Section 2.
 Surveillance and Examination by the Commission.
-The Commission shall promulgate separate guidelines on the conduct of surveillance and examination activities, consistent with the FCPA and other relevant rules and
+The Commission shall promulgate separate guidelines on the conduct of surveillance and examination activities, consistent with the FCPA and other relevant rules and regulations.
+This examination shall be separate from the examination on prudential regulations compliance.

 Section 3.
 Components.
-The surveillance and examination referred to in this Rule shall include the investigation, assessment and monitoring of ICREs, to determine compliance with the FCPA, these Rules, and such other related issuances by the Commission, including but not limited to the following:
+The surveillance and examination referred to in this Rule shall include the investigation, assessment, and monitoring of ICREs, to determine compliance with the FCPA, these Rules, and such other related issuances by the Commission, including but not limited to the following: